Levis318/MASTERCODERS.github.io/README.md

 1. Player moves left or right when User presses the left or right arrow key

    Steps:
-   1. a registering an arrow key
+   1. a registering a left and right arrow key
    2. a keyboard event listener
-   3. make the "square" move associative with the background
+   3. make the avatar move associative with the background
-   4. assign speed to the avatar
+   4. assign a gradual moving speed to the avatar
    5. make it work on the screen
    6. handle obstacle mechanics so the avatar doesn't clip through walls